What is digital citizenship?

-Make sure your child understands the consequences of posting photos and video, and uploading other personal content.
+Make sure your child understands the consequences of posting photos and videos and uploading personal content,.
 Once this content is online, it’s very hard to get rid of and can become part of your child’s permanent online reputation.
-For example, you might say, ‘Some photos and videos might seem OK to you now, but you might feel differently about them in the future and not want people to see them’.
+Also, photos and other content can be altered or shared without your child’s permission.

 Protect your privacy

-- Share only as much personal information as necessary – for example, it’s not compulsory to enter your year of birth, mobile number, email address or city on all online forms.
+- Share only as much personal information as necessary.
+For example, it’s not compulsory to enter your year of birth, mobile number, email address or city on all online forms.

 - Keep privacy settings up to date on social media sites, so your child’s profile isn’t publicly available.